marp-team/marpit/README.md

 If it combines with [CSS Scroll Snap](https://www.w3.org/TR/css-scroll-snap-1/), _we would not need to require any JavaScript logic_ for the simple HTML-based presentation.

-In addition, [the advanced backgrounds](#advanced-backgrounds-with-inline-svg-mode) will support in the layer of this SVG.
+In addition, [the advanced backgrounds][advanced-bg] will support in the layer of this SVG.
 The injected elements to support advanced background will not affect the DOM structure of each slide.

 ## API